Anyon condensation and tensor categories: Determining the condensation from physical data

 \begin{rema} {\rm By the folding trick, a domain wall between a $\EC$-phase and a $\ED$-phase can be viewed as a boundary of a $\EC\boxtimes \overline{\ED}$-phase.
-Therefore, the 1-d phases on a gapped domain wall between a $\EC$-phase and a $\ED$-phase are classified by Lagrangian algebras in $\EC\boxtimes \overline{\ED}$.
-In the case $\EC=\ED$, by \cite[Prop.\,4.8]{dmno}, such domain walls are equivalently classified by indecomposable semisimple $\EC$-modules. } \end{rema}
+Therefore, the 1d gapped domain walls are classified by Lagrangian algebras in $\EC\boxtimes \overline{\ED}$.
+In the case $\EC=\ED$, by \cite{morita,cardy}\cite[Prop.\,4.8]{dmno}, such domain walls are equivalently classified by indecomposable semisimple $\EC$-modules. } \end{rema}